Subject area: Technology, Social Studies, Science

 - Name at least three famous Scots and their inventions

 - Draw and create a prototype model of their own (or a modified version of an existing) invention that will help rather than harm our natural environment

 From the National Library of Scotland, share this webpage with pupils to introduce them to the 'forgotten pioneers' of Scottish Science .

 Historic Scotland have pulled together information on key figures in Science, Medicine and Engineering in Scotlandfrom across the centuries.

 Scottish Inventions that Rocked the World

-This is a great Google PowerPoint to share from the National Museum of Scotland, highlighting inventive Scots and their creations(this will open in a new window).
+This is a great Google PowerPoint to share from the National Museum of Scotland, highlighting inventive Scots and their creations.
 A very visual resource, it's great for using alongside the National Museum of Scotland catalogue.